coralogix/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

 Some care must be taken when using `hostNetwork: true`, as then OpenTelemetry Collector will listen on all the addresses in the host network namespace.

+### Fleet management

+Please check the [Configuration for secret management section](#configuration-for-fleet-management)  for security considerations when using the feature.

 ## Configuration

 ### Default configuration